Hands-on Gear Review

 Our highest rated sleeping is the Slumberjack Country Squire, which is larger, slightly warmer, has a removable sheet (more comfortable), and is more durable.
 At around $40 the best value sleeping bag is the Wenzel Conquest.

 Hitting the trail?
-Check out out Backpacking Sleeping Bag Review and Winter Sleeping Bag Review.
+Check out our Backpacking Sleeping Bag Review.
+Camping in cold weather?
+See the Winter Down Sleeping Bag Review.

 Compare top rated competitors side-by-side >